kieranknowles1/selfhosting/readme.md

 # IP addresses are NOT supported.
 export DOMAIN_NAME=example.com
 export LOCAL_IP=192.168.0.123
-# Your personal email address
+# Your personal email address.
+This is used for Let's Encrypt services that require an email address.
 export OWNER_EMAIL=mail@example.com

 # Passwords for the databases.
 Use a password generator for these.